polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

                 button
                   innerValue:Click the bunny!
                   onclick
-                    micro.windows.info:The 'bunny' header was clicked!
+                    set-widget-property:x:/../*/_event?value
+                      innerValue:The Bunny was here!
 ```

 If you want to completely drop the rendering of your headers, you can do this by providing a boolean _"false"_